icinganalysis/icinganalysis.github.io/content/ice protection.md

 ### _"The possible methods for overcoming the ice hazard ..." [^1]_

-![Lockheed 12-A. A large, metal constuction, low wing, two engine, propeller drive airplane.
+![Lockheed 12-A. A large, metal construction, low wing, two engine, propeller drive airplane.
 The tail has three vertical fins.
 Figure 1.
 Lockheed 12-A airplane.